School gun case sparks debate over safety and second chances

 Security staff and metal detectors miss things, experts say.
 Doors that are supposed to be locked get propped open.
 Items can be hidden even when schools require clear backpacks.

-This fall, leaders at Oak Park and River Forest High, Robinson's school, began training more staff, adding security to the day shift, and moving more experienced team members to hot spots such as cafeterias, where fights are known to break out during lunch.
-Posters on the massive campus encourage students to be the school's eyes and ears: "If You See Something, Say Something."
+This fall, leaders at Oak Park and River Forest High, Robinson’s school, began training more staff, adding security to the day shift, and moving more experienced team members to hot spots such as cafeterias.

 The school, known as OPRF, is trying to walk a fine line — to keep students and staff safe without making them feel unwelcome or anxious.
-In 2020, the School Board voted 6-1 to end the school resource officer program amid national protests over police brutality.
-Cries for reform escalated that summer after a white Minneapolis police officer killed George Floyd, a Black man, as other officers stood by.
+In 2020, the School Board ended the school resource officer program.

 Now some officials are rethinking the decision to cut ties with police.
-But they're also holding fast to a widely held belief among educators — that connecting with students is the best way to build trust, identify threats and prevent tragedies.
+But they’re also holding fast to a widely held belief among educators — that connecting with students is the best way to build trust and identify threats.

-By his own account, and according to school records provided by his attorney, Robinson was a student who bonded with teachers at OPRF, including support staff.
-One staffer noted his "unbelievable social skills" and respectfulness.
-He owned his mistakes, staff said, but he also struggled with depression, drug use and occasional impulsivity.
-Schoolwork was a challenge.
+By his own account, and according to school records provided by his attorney, Robinson bonded with teachers.
+He owned his mistakes, staff said, but struggled with depression, drugs and impulsivity.

 After his arrest, Robinson said he was expelled.
-But the district offered him the chance to complete his studies, away from his classmates and campus, where he can no longer set foot.
-A Cook County judge agreed that school in some form was "the best thing for him to do," though she gave him a stern reminder to avoid school grounds and weapons of any kind.
+The district offered him the chance to complete his studies, away from campus, where he can no longer set foot.
+A judge agreed that school in some form was “the best thing for him,” though she gave a stern reminder to avoid school grounds and weapons.

-With that, the judge allowed him to be released on bond after a few weeks in jail, and he spent most of the summer at his family's Oak Park apartment, wearing ankle monitors to track his movements.
-He hung out with his mom and siblings, played video games and finished the schoolwork.
-Eventually, he got his diploma.

-"It's restrictive, always," Robinson said of the monitors.
-"But I got to be grateful."

-As he awaits his fate in court, he's been granted permission to work at a fast-food restaurant.
-Ultimately, he'd like to go to community college or trade school, and maybe play football.
+She allowed him to be released on bond after a few weeks in jail.
+As he awaits his fate in court, he’s been granted permission to work at a fast-food restaurant.
+Ultimately, he’d like to go to community college or trade school.
 He and his family hope felony charges will be deferred because this is a first-time offense.

-"It pains me to the core of my being that you have to do this on your jobs," School Board member Ralph Martire told staff after a security update at a recent meeting.
-"It shouldn't be that we should be this worried about violence at this level in educational setting.
-But we have to be — the world has to be."
+“It pains me to the core of my being that you have to do this on your jobs,” School Board member Ralph Martire told staff after a security update at a recent meeting.
+“It shouldn’t be that we should be this worried about violence at this level in educational settings.”

-Fights that escalate when someone has a gun accounted for 123 of those shootings.
-In South Carolina, a 12-year-old shot and killed a classmate in a middle school hallway, and in New Orleans, an 80-year-old woman was caught in crossfire at a graduation — both in the same month Robinson was caught with the gun.

-Many in the Oak Park community worry.
-What if another student brings a weapon to school?
-Maybe they already have.

-No one at the School Board meeting spoke Robinson's name, though the incident was on many minds.
-He is aware that his actions have affected people's sense of safety.
+No one at the School Board meeting spoke Robinson’s name, though the incident was on many minds.
+He’s aware that his actions have affected people’s sense of safety.

 Superintendent Greg Johnson still sees a chance to rethink the role police could have at the school.
 Johnson, who is white, told the school board he understands the “very real challenge” people of color face with law enforcement.

-"Our belief as a school district, though, is that the way through that is education and relationships," he said.
-"We need a partnership" with police, he added.
-"We need a member on our crisis team here."
+“Our belief as a school district, though, is that the way through that is education and relationships,” he said.
+“We need a partnership” with police.

-A federal survey found that 42 percent of public schools had at least one resource officer one day or more a week in the 2015-16 school year, the most recent data available.
-The National Association of School Resource Officers, which helps train police to work in educational settings, estimates that 14,000 to 20,000 resource officers serve K-12 schools.

-Still, at least two OPRF board members balked when another praised efforts to "harden" security this fall.
+But at least two board members balked at praise for efforts to “harden” security.

 “We want to keep the buildings safe,” member Gina Harris said.
 “But that language is challenging, as well as confronting for me as a Black woman and for families and students.”

-He faces charges including possession of a firearm, a class 3 felony, and aggravated unlawful use of a weapon, a class 4 felony.
-They could lead to substantial time in prison.

-"The news media says 'kid with gun at school' — boom — and that's it.
-And people draw their conclusions," attorney Thomas Benno said.
-He's asking the court to consider Robinson's intent in having the gun with him — to protect himself.

-Because Robinson had no criminal record, other than a traffic violation, Benno is seeking the deferred sentence, which means probation and other requirements detailed by the court.
-It's a strict, monitored program with no room for more mistakes, Benno said.
-He believes that's better than incarceration, in this instance, and that his young client, who school staff say is a leader in his social circles, will share his cautionary tale.
+Because Robinson had no criminal record, other than a traffic violation, attorney Thomas Benno is seeking the deferred sentence, which means probation and other requirements detailed by the court.
+It’s a strict program with no room for more mistakes, Benno said.
+He believes that’s better than incarceration and that his young client will share his cautionary tale.

 “He can go and tell kids, ‘Hey, don’t carry the gun,’” Benno said.
 “He’s going to tell the story.”

-Some in the community still quietly question whether a second chance would send the right message.
+Some in the community quietly wonder if a lighter sentence would send the wrong message.

-Just four days into this academic year, OPRF had a soft lockdown over a report of a student with a gun.
-Under the "Secure and Teach" protocol, as the school calls it, teachers lock their doors and try to continue with their lessons while security investigates.

-The report turned out to be unfounded.
-The community breathed a collective sigh of relief.

-"I'd rather have them overreact than underreact, because the consequence is so great," said Brian Roman, a university professor and OPRF parent.

-He's considered shifting his son to another school because of safety concerns.
-But he appreciates OPRF and the diversity it offers, and he still hopes his son can graduate from the school in 2024.

-Last spring, Robinson's mom had been ready to celebrate her own son, the third of her four children.
+Last spring, Robinson’s mom had been ready to celebrate her son, the third of four children.
 He had fought so hard to graduate, she told the school — he wanted to show everyone he could do it, despite his struggles.
 She, too, graduated from OPRF.
-Now she's just grateful her son was allowed to get his diploma, even if he couldn't walk with his class.
+Now she’s just grateful her son was allowed to get his diploma.

-Leon Watson, a family friend, frowned when asked about Robinson, the gun and that day last May.
-"I was disappointed and surprised and confused," he said.
-"That's not him.
-It's not ... but he's kicking himself every day."
+Leon Watson, a family friend, frowned when asked about Robinson and the gun.
+“I was disappointed and surprised and confused,” he said.
+“That’s not him.
+It’s not ... but he’s kicking himself every day.”

 His hopes for a second chance are now in the hands of the court.